 \section{Automated Algorithm Selection}

-When the problem is modeled as a sequential decision making problem and the components of MDP are defined, the next step in solving it with RL is to select an appropriate algorithm.
+When the problem is modeled as a sequential decision-making problem, and the components of MDP are defined, the next step in solving it with RL is to select an appropriate algorithm.
 One way to reduce the search space is to filter the algorithms based on the class of the problem.
-For example, if the states and actions are discrete and finite, tabular RL algorithms like typical Q-Learning and SARSA \cite{sutton2018reinforcement} are suitable candidates and there is no need to search over the class of sophisticated algorithms in Deep Reinforcement Learning.
-Moreover, if the model of the environment is known, a wide variety of model-based algorithm like dynamic programming could be utilized.
-Despite having different context, algorithm selection approaches in AutoML can provide insights for AutoRL \cite{raschka2018model}.
-Most of work in the domain of RL algorithm selection are intertwined with hyper-parameter optimization.
-For this reason, we explain these combined algorithm selection and hyper-parameter optimization in the next section and present few work that merely focus on algorithm selection in this section.
+For example, if the states and actions are discrete and finite, tabular RL algorithms like typical Q-Learning and SARSA \cite{sutton2018reinforcement} are suitable candidates, and there is no need to search over the class of sophisticated algorithms in DRL.
+Moreover, if the model of the environment is known, a wide variety of model-based algorithms like dynamic programming could be utilized.
+Despite having different contexts, algorithm selection approaches in AutoML can provide insights for AutoRL \cite{raschka2018model}.
+Most of the work in the domain of RL algorithm selection is intertwined with hyper-parameter optimization.
+For this reason, we explain combined algorithm selection and hyper-parameter optimization methods in the next section and present a few works only on algorithm selection in this section.

-In \cite{degroote2016reinforcement}, algorithm selection in supervised learning is modeled as a contextual multi-armed bandit problem.
-This approach is developed for AutoML.
-The difference with RL is in using a context vector that contains the information of the dataset.
-Each decision moment starts with observing the dataset and its feature vector which is the context vector in contextual multi-armed bandit.
-Then Upper Confidence Bound (UCB) and $\epsilon$-greedy algorithms are used for learning the values of arms on a set of datasets.

-The algorithm selection problem in episodic RL tasks is modeled as a multi-armed bandit problem in \cite{laroche2018reinforcement} to decide which RL algorithm is in control for each episode.
-A set of RL algorithms are given and the process of algorithms selection is started with an empty trajectory set.
-At each time step, an algorithm is selected and it generates a trajectory with discounted reward according to the policy of the selected algorithm.
-RL algorithms are selected based on Epochal Stochastic Bandit Algorithm Selection in which the time-scale is divided into epochs of exponential length.
-The policies of algorithms are only updated at the start of epochs and they are not changed during the epochs.
-This way of updating handles non-stationarity induced by the algorithm learning.